ljsomm/user-crud-api-serverless/README.md

 It was used Git Workflows and actions to provide speed on the Continuous Integration and Continuous Delivery/Deployment (you can check them in the "actions" sections if you want).
 Furtheremore, it was used a kind of gitflow approach to provide stage segregation-driven environment (dev and production), but only following 3 kind of branches: features, develop and master.

+### FinOps case

+In a hypotetical circunstance, If it was necessary to destroy all infrastructure pieces following a governance case, the only required thing to do would be to create an issue with a tag named "destroy", so that the code owner could close it and then a specific workflow would be executed, destroying the offensors.

 ## Tech Stack 🚀

 - NodeJS